4.1 Introduction

 4.4.3

-Do I need to combine frameworks?
-There are many occasions when selecting just one model will not address all your needs for guiding the planning, design, implementation, and evaluation activities.
-Nilsen classified D&I models into five broad categories based on their primary purpose: process models, determinant frameworks, classic theories, implementation frameworks, and evaluation frameworks.
-When one model does not suffice, you might decide to select multiple models and combine them.
+Do I need to combine TMFs?
+There are many occasions when selecting just one TMF will not address all your needs for guiding the planning, design, implementation, and evaluation activities.
+Nilsen classified implementation science TMFs into five broad categories based on their primary purpose: process models, determinant frameworks, classic theories, implementation frameworks, and evaluation frameworks.
+When one TMF does not suffice, you might decide to select multiple TMFs and combine them.

 4.4.4

-Do I need to adapt a framework?
-There may not be a comprehensive model that will perfectly fit your study, so it may be necessary to further adapt the model or models you identified for your study.
+Do I need to adapt a TMF?
+There may not be a comprehensive model that will perfectly fit your study, so it may be necessary to further adapt the TMF(s) you identified for your study context.